Rotten Door Jambs?

 Yes, depending upon the level of damage to the door trim and jambs.

-- Scrape out loose wood and replace with a two-part epoxy found at your local hardware store.
+• Scrape out loose wood and replace it with a two-part epoxy found at your local hardware store.
 Build up the epoxy, sand smooth and repaint.
 Be sure all areas are caulked and painted well.
 Some epoxies and wood fillers do accept stains, although a perfect match is very difficult to achieve.

-- Cut out portions of wood jamb and replace with new wood or composite material.
+• Cut out portions of wood jamb and replace them with new wood or composite material.
 Place epoxy or wood filler in the seams, sand smooth and paint.
 Be sure all areas are caulked and painted well.
 Some epoxies and wood fillers do accept stains, although a perfect match is very difficult to achieve.

-- Add aluminum cladding to doorjamb and moulding.
+• Add aluminum cladding to the doorjamb and moulding.
 Repair the damaged wood with one of the above methods but skip the painting or staining step and add a complimentary aluminum cladding to the doorjamb and face mouldings.
 The aluminum will hold up to the weather much better than the wood.
-It’s important to caulk all the joints with a clear silicone so the water does not penetrate below the cladding.
+It’s important to caulk all the joints with clear silicone so the water does not penetrate below the cladding.
 This method requires some skill and an aluminum brake.

-Doesn’t sound like a do it yourself project you can handle?
+Doesn’t sound like a do-it-yourself project you can handle?

 Call us we would be glad to refer you to a Handyman.